Signalling (economics): IPOs

 Signaling typically occurs in an IPO, where a company issues out shares to the public market to raise equity capital.
 This arises due to information asymmetry between potential investors and the company raising capital.
 Given firms are private before an IPO, prospective investors have limited information about the firm's true value or future prospects, which may lead to market inefficiencies and mispricing.
 To overcome this information asymmetry, firms may use signaling to communicate their true value to potential investors.

+Receivers such as investors may interpret IPO-related signals alongside other observable cues, and the effects of one signal can attenuate or amplify those of others.
+Where signals are continuous, investors may also react to changes relative to historical or competitive benchmarks rather than only to absolute levels of a policy or disclosure.

 Leland and Pyle (1977) analyzed the role of signals within the process of an IPO, finding that companies with good future perspectives and higher possibilities of success ("good companies") should always send clear signals to the market when going public, i.e. the owner should keep control of a significant percentage of the company.
 In order for this signal to be perceived as reliable, the signal must be too costly to be imitated by "bad companies".
 By not providing a signal to the market, asymmetric information will result in adverse selection in the IPO market.

 Various forms of signaling have also been observed during IPOs, especially when companies underprice the offered share price to prospective investors.
 Underpricing can be explained by prospect theory, which suggests that investors tend to be more risk-averse when it comes to gains than losses.
 Hence, when a company offers its shares at a discount to their true value, it creates the perception of a gain for investors, which can increase demand for the shares and lead to a higher aftermarket price.
 This excess demand also sends a positive signal to the market that the firm is undervalued, as the issuer signals to the market that they are leaving money on the table - defined as number of shares sold times the difference between the first-day closing market price and the offer price.
 This represents a substantial indirect cost to the issuing firm, but allows initial investors to achieve sizeable financial returns at the very first day of trading.